awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-doc.md

 ## Using SSM documents in State Manager Associations<a name="ssm-docs-assoc"></a>

-If you create an SSM document for State Manager, you must associate the document with your managed instances after you add the document to the system\.
+If you create an SSM document for State Manager, a capability of AWS Systems Manager, you must associate the document with your managed instances after you add the document to the system\.
 For more information, see [Creating associations](sysman-state-assoc.md)\.

 Keep in mind the following details when using SSM documents in State Manager associations\.
 + You can assign multiple documents to a target by creating different State Manager associations that use different documents\.